ndornseif/LDM8E-LEDDisplayController/README.md

 ### PWM dimming
 Including the feedback network R13, R14 fixes the driving voltage regulator (U2) output voltage to 12.7V.
-The brightness is then controlled using PWM by switching the LEDs on and off.
+The brightness is then controlled using PWM by switching the LEDs on and off rapidly.

 #### Split ground PWM dimming
 LDM1 modules use a separate LED ground that is switched using Q1 to achieve dimming.